 To Operate HABU Mod 1 for AR-15 /5.56/.223 simply rack it like you would a pistol slide.
-With your dominant hand, trigger finger indexed outside of the trigger guard, take your non-dominate hand with your thumb to the rear, in one motion grasp, pull to the rear and release.
+You can keep your rifle to your shoulder and trigger finger on fire control.
+Take your non-dominate hand with your thumb to the rear, in one motion grasp, pull to the rear and release.

 HABU increases target re-engagement speed after a malfunction because HABU enables the shooter: